Mole Patrol® Skin Cancer Screening Program

 The Mole Patrol® skin cancer screening program travels to venues around Florida to offer free skin cancer screenings and cancer education to the public.
-In its 20 years of operation, the Mole Patrol® has screened more than 15,000 Floridians, identifying hundreds of suspicious skin lesions that have resulted in the diagnosis of melanoma, basal and squamous cell cancers.
+In its 23 years of operation, the Mole Patrol® has screened more than 15,000 Floridians, identifying hundreds of suspicious skin lesions that have resulted in the diagnosis of melanoma, basal and squamous cell cancers.
+The Mole Patrol® recommends checking your entire body for new moles, bumps and patches that are red and flaky, or sores that aren’t healing.
+Also look for moles that have changed in size, shape, color or texture.